alhajee/ckan/doc/maintaining/configuration.rst

             arg_2: "hello"

           # an alternative example of a valid value for option.
 Used only in
-          # CKAN documentation, thus has no value for extensions.
+          # FMLD documentation, thus has no value for extensions.
           example: some-valid-value

           # an explanation of the effect that option has.
 Don't hesistate to